-From July 6–10, 2020, Humanities Texas will hold an online professional development institute for English language arts teachers focused on the American literary tradition.
+From July 6–10, 2020, Humanities Texas held an online professional development institute for English language arts teachers focused on the American literary tradition.

-Like all Humanities Texas teacher programs, the institute will emphasize close interaction with scholars and the development of effective pedagogical strategies and engaging assignments and activities.
+Like all Humanities Texas teacher programs, the institute emphasized close interaction with scholars and the development of effective pedagogical strategies and engaging assignments and activities.

-The program faculty includes James H. Cox (The University of Texas at Austin), Amy Earhart (Texas A&M University), Andres Lopez (Northside Independant School District), Sarah Ruffing Robbins (Texas Christian University), and Michael Soto and Claudia Stokes, both of Trinity University.
+The program faculty included James H. Cox (The University of Texas at Austin), Amy Earhart (Texas A&M University), Andres Lopez (Northside Independent School District), Sarah Ruffing Robbins (Texas Christian University), and Michael Soto and Claudia Stokes, both of Trinity University.

 The schedule for the "Teaching the American Literary Tradition" online institute can be viewed here.